-School of Nursing, Kinesiology, and Health Services, Nursing Program policy: Errors or near misses are a risk with students who are novice practitioners and must be minimized to the extent possible.
+POLICY: Errors or near misses are a risk with students who are novice practitioners and must be minimized to the extent possible.
 A record must be kept of all errors and near misses so that faculty may analyze occurrences and develop a plan to reduce risk.